SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Will do."

-Leaning down I can feel the lessoned heat and decide they are good to eat now.
+Leaning down, I can feel the lessened heat and decide they are good to eat now.

 I eat the waffles like I did the pancakes.